Noamcelermajer/NoamCelermajer/README.md

 # I'm Noam Celermajer! 👋

-I'm a passionate programmer with a strong foundation in various programming languages.
-I enjoy tackling complex challenges and developing efficient solutions.
-Here's a glimpse of what I bring to the table:
+I'm a passionate Hobbyist with a decent foundation in various programming languages having taken part and made multiple project.
+I enjoy tackling complex challenges and developing solutions , helping and adding to my skillset and project history. i believe that knowledge is made to be forgotten thus why not learn more than we forget.
+Here's a glimpse of what I learned over the years:

 ## Skills
 - Backend development